Structured Authority

 The third step is reinforcing expertise across multiple signals.

 Authority rarely emerges from a single article or publication.
-Recognition develops when expertise is reinforced through multiple credible sources.
+Recognition develops when expertise is reinforced across multiple credible sources.
 These signals may include professional publications, educational content, interviews, podcasts and videos, legal commentary, speaking engagements, and structured website resources that consistently explain the attorney’s areas of practice.
-As these signals accumulate, the patterns of expertise become easier for recognition systems to identify.
+As these signals accumulate, the patterns of expertise become easier for modern discovery systems to interpret and evaluate.

-The fourth step is maintaining consistency over time.
+The fourth step is sustained consistency over time.

 Structured Authority develops gradually.
 As carefully crafted original content, media, publications, and professional communications accumulate, the signals surrounding a lawyer’s expertise begin to reinforce one another.
-Search systems, legal directories, referral networks, and artificial intelligence platforms become increasingly confident in recognizing that attorney or law firm as a credible source of information and legal insight.
+Search systems, legal directories, referral networks, and artificial intelligence platforms become increasingly consistent in how that expertise is understood, evaluated, and trusted as a credible source of legal insight.